teelur/budget-board-docs/docs/setting-up/index.md

 Open `Transactions Settings` (gear icon on the Transactions page) and add rules under the Automatic Rules section.
 Rules are applied during sync.

 :::tip
-Automatic rules are helpful for recurring transactions that always use the same category, for example monthly utilities or rent.
+Automatic rules are helpful for recurring transactions that always use the same category, for example, monthly utilities or rent.
 :::

 ## Create budgets